oskitone/scout/assembly_guide/docs/boot-the-microcontroller.md

    - **C1** has polarity.
 Match its white side to the white side of its footprint.
    - **Y1** has three legs and no polarity.
 2. Solder **U1** socket.
 It will have a dimple at one end, which should match the footprint on the PCB.
+   - Solder two pins on opposite sides and verify the socket is perfectly flat before soldering the rest.
+If it's not and you try pushing it in, you can accidentally pop out a pin &mdash; not good!
 3. With the power off, carefully insert **ATmega328**.
 It will have a dimple (and/or a small dot in a corner), which should match the socket.

 ## Test